MARKETING ANALYTICS2025-10-13

 It can be tricky to measure attribution: the problem with attribution modeling is that it’s simultaneously too simple and too complex.

-There are newer tools being put out there to help you develop a clearer picture of what’s working and what’s not.
+There are newer tools available to help you develop a clearer picture of what’s working and what’s not.
 In its most simplified form, attribution is a web of cross-channel data sources stacked one on top of another.

 Introduction to Digital Attribution Marketing

-Marketing means the process of connecting your company’s message with the person who is most likely to be interested in it.
+Marketing is the process of connecting your company’s message with the person most likely to be interested in it.

 But it’s usually hard to measure marketing effectiveness because often, it’s tough to attribute the performance of your marketing efforts to specific individuals or specific channels.

-Maybe that individual came to your site by visiting a particular social media profile or through an ad, or did both?
-How much of that action was the result of the marketing you did and how much was the result of that person’s own interest in what you’re selling are questions that must be also addressed.
+Maybe that individual came to your site by visiting a particular social media profile, through an ad, or both?
+How much of that action was the result of the marketing you did and how much was the result of that person’s own interest in what you’re selling are questions that must also be addressed.

-One of the first steps to understanding your marketing attribution is to determine who, or what is actually responsible for the conversion.
-As I said earlier here, digital marketing attribution is the process of assigning value to different channels of digital marketing efforts.
+One of the first steps to understanding your marketing attribution is to determine who, or what, is actually responsible for the conversion.
+As I mentioned earlier, digital marketing attribution is the process of assigning value to different channels of digital marketing efforts.

 Last click or visit attribution